truenas/documentation/content/CORE/Tasks/smart.md

 tags: ["S.M.A.R.T."]
 ---

-<a href="https://en.wikipedia.org/wiki/S.M.A.R.T.">S.M.A.R.T.</a> (Self-Monitoring, Analysis and Reporting Technology) is an industry standard for disk monitoring and testing.
+[S.M.A.R.T.](https://en.wikipedia.org/wiki/S.M.A.R.T.)
+(Self-Monitoring, Analysis and Reporting Technology) is an industry standard for disk monitoring and testing.
 Disks can be monitored for problems, with several different kinds of self-tests available.
 TrueNAS can adjust when and how [alerts](/CORE/System/system-alerts/) for SMART are issued.
 When S.M.A.R.T. monitoring reports an issue, it is recommended to replace that disk.